2 Application environment

 - HAProxy (proxy, load balancer)

-- Apache (proxy, load balancer)
+- Apache HTTPD (proxy, load balancer)

 - Nginx (proxy, load balancer)